aleph-fbk/aleph-fbk.github.io/_collaborations/RiSING.md

 #       source:                   # Path to the image
 ---

-[Security & Trust](https://st.fbk.eu/) is a research unit in the Center for Cybersecurity in FBK.
+[Robust and Secure Distributed Computing](https://rising.fbk.eu/) (RiSING) is a research unit in the Center for Cybersecurity in FBK.